Christine Quinn Lies On A Palm Tree In Impossibly Tiny Swimsuit In Bora Bora

 According to her geotag, she was soaking up the sun at the Four Seasons Resort.
 She tagged the accounts of tan artist Isabel Alysa and diamond specialist H. Dayan & Co on the first snap.

-Christine previously gave fans a look at her trip last week when she posed in a red Louis Vuitton string two-piece for two sultry selfies as she tousled her long, blond locks.
+Christine previously gave fans a look at her trip last week when she posed in a red Louis Vuitton string two-piece for two sultry selfies, in which she tousled her long, blond locks.
 She brushed up her eyebrows to show off a new look and asked her followers if they liked it in the caption.